 » Plasma For Materials

 Plasma treatments induce chemical and physical surface changes in materials through activation, etching, grafting, film deposition, implantation, polymerisation and cross-linking processes.
 Surface properties of materials can be modified in order to impart or to improve hydrophilic properties, water repellence, dye-ability, wet-ability, adhesion, gas-moisture-barrier properties, UV barrier properties, oleo-repellence properties, antistatic properties, flame retarding properties, biocompatibility [1,2,3].
-In the centre of excellence PLASMAPROMETEO several plasma processes have been studied and applied to different materials such as textiles, lignocellulosic fibres, polymers, leathers, wood, ceramic materials, plastics [4,5,6,7].
+In the centre PLASMAPROMETEO several plasma processes have been studied and applied to different materials such as textiles, lignocellulosic fibres, polymers, leathers, wood, ceramic materials, plastics [4,5,6,7].
 The relevant sectors of applications are packaging, biomedicine, food, textile, health, optics, sensors, environment, energy.

 PET fibres at AFM: increase of roughness by plasma treatment (exposure time: 0, 30 ,60, 90 seconds)